The best puppy food for one dog breed may not be right for another dog breed.

 The kibble is made smaller to make it easy to chew for small and toy breed puppy mouths.
 The recipe was created by veterinary nutritionists to meet the needs of puppies.

-Purina Pro Plan FOCUS Puppy Small Breed Chicken & Rice Formula Dry Dog Food
+Purina Pro Plan Focus Small Breed Puppy Food

 This Purina puppy food* is chock-full of vitamins, minerals, fatty acids and nutrients to help your small breed puppy grow.

-Natural puppy food can mean different things so be sure to read the manufacturer’s notes on the specific food to learn more.
+But natural puppy food can mean different things.
+So be sure to read the manufacturer’s notes on the specific food to learn more.

 This Diamond puppy food* has plenty of antioxidants, Omega-3 DHA and vitamins and minerals to help your puppy grow.